izzy-robinson/msc-thesis/A Guide for the Reader.md

 > I wisely started with a map.
 > - J.R.R.
 Tolkein

 It can be easy to get lost within long documents such as a thesis.
 To help prevent this from happening, we issue the reader with a map summarising possible routes through the information.
-Our intention is to supplement the traditional table of contents (provided by the side navigation menu), which is necessarily limited in its ability to express connections due to a strict linear structure.
+Our intention is to supplement the traditional table of contents (provided by the side navigation menu), which is necessarily limited in its ability to express connections.

 ## **Part 1: Introduction**